 But the ideological and legitimation tools of the modern world-system can be contradictory.
 The world-economy is not a bureaucratic empire, but rather an inter-state system composed of sovereign states.

 The idea that leaders in far away lands could control whole civilisations elsewhere in the world, was set early.
 On 7 June 1494, less than two years after the Venetian pilot, Christopher Columbus, “discovered” the Americas under the blessing of the Catholic Church; King Ferdinand II of Aragon and Queen Isabella I of Castile, and King John II of Portugal concluded the Treaty of Tordesillas.

-It is now disputed that the Inter Caetera Bull of 4 May 1493 intended for the Christian empire (imperii Christiani) to hold the “barbare nationes” (barbaric nations) in subjection (“subjicere”) in perpetuity.
+Although written as such, historians now dispute whether the Inter Caetera Bull of 4 May 1493 intended for the Christian empire (imperii Christiani) to hold the “barbare nationes” (barbaric nations) in subjection (“subjicere”) into perpetuity.

 Infringing the Rights of Indigenous Peoples

-In 1503, the Spanish Crown introduced the encomienda (it was known as repartimiento when used inside Europe) system, by which the Spanish settlers (new land owners) would be allowed an assignment (a people grant) of indigenous people to work on the landowners land, for a select period of time.
+In 1503, the Spanish Crown introduced the encomienda (it was known as repartimiento when used inside Europe) system, by which the new Spanish settlers (land owners of partitioned land) would be allowed an assignment (a people grant) of indigenous people in the New World to work on the landowners land, for a select period of time.

-Typically, an encomienda (people grant) included an entire village, up to several hundred men, women, and children, but many of them were enormous and encompassed several villages, which the landowners ruled via agents.
+Typically, an encomienda (people grant) included at least one entire village, up to several hundred men, women, and children, but many of them were enormous and encompassed several villages, which the landowners ruled via agents.

 Even then, there were requirements to partner with indigenous peoples in the sense of teaching them to read and write (and an obligation from 1509 to instruct them in the Holy Catholic faith).

 Defenders of the rights of indigenous peoples